scikit-tda/kepler-mapper/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure all tests are passing.
-If you are fixing a bug, you must include a passing test that fails before yoru fix.
+If you are fixing a bug, you must include a passing test that fails before your fix.
-2. Update the README.md and relevant docstrings if you made any API changes.
+2. Update the `README.md` and relevant docstrings if you made any API changes.
 3. If you want, add your name and e-mail to `CONTRIBUTORS.md`

 ## Code of Conduct